otrv4/otrv4/otrv4.md

 OTRv4 has the same message formats as OTRv3 without compatibility with version 2.
 It means query messages, whitespace tags, error messages, encoding and fragmentation is performed as specified in OTRv3.

-Fragmentation is should be implemented to be strictly compatible with OTRv3 (have "|" as separators and always have instance tags).
+The fragmentation format is the same as for OTRv3.
+That means you can't tell the difference between a 3 and 4 protocol message from the fragmented pieces - you will have to wait until after reassembly to finalize how to deal with a message.
+For details, see [fragmentation section][3] in OTRv3 documentation.

-Although Data messages have a different format in OTRv4, they use the same format for TLV (type/length/value) records.
+Although Data Messages have a different format in OTRv4, they use the same format for TLV (type/length/value) records.
 OTRv4 supports the same TLV record types from OTRv3, with the exception of SMP (version 1) TLVs (types 2-7).

 OTRv4 defines additional TLV record types:

 * Type 10: SMP Abort Message
   If the user cancels SMP prematurely or encounters an error in the protocol and cannot continue, you may send a message (possibly with empty human-readable part) with this TLV type to instruct the other party's client to abort the protocol.
 The associated length should be zero and the associated value should be empty.
-If you receive a TLV of this type, you should change the SMP state to SMP_EXPECT1 (see below).
+If you receive a TLV of this type, you should change the SMP state to SMPSTATE_EXPECT1 (see below).

 * Type 11: SMPv2 Message 1
   The value represents an initiating message of the Socialist Millionaires' Protocol, described below.